aws-samples/amazon-textract-transformer-pipeline/README.md

 **Step 5: Follow through the setup notebooks**

 The Python notebooks in the [notebooks/ folder](notebooks) will guide you through the remaining activities to annotate data, train the post-processing model, and configure and test the solution stack.
 Open each of the `.ipynb` files in numbered order to follow along.

+## Background and Use Case Validation

+[Amazon Textract](https://docs.aws.amazon.com/textract/latest/dg/what-is.html) is a service that automatically extracts text, handwriting, and some structured data from scanned documents: Going beyond simple optical character recognition (OCR) to identify and extract data from tables (with rows and cells), and forms (as key-value pairs).

+Many document understanding tasks can already be tackled with Amazon Textract and the [Amazon Comprehend](https://aws.amazon.com/comprehend/) AI service for natural language processing.
+For example:

+- With the [Forms and Tables APIs](https://aws.amazon.com/textract/features/), Amazon Textract can extract key-value pairs and data tables from documents with no training required.
+- With [Amazon Textract Queries](https://aws.amazon.com/about-aws/whats-new/2022/04/amazon-textract-launches-queries-feature-analyze-document-api/), users can ask simple natural-language questions to guide extraction of specific data points from a page.
+- With [Amazon Comprehend native document NER](https://aws.amazon.com/blogs/machine-learning/extract-custom-entities-from-documents-in-their-native-format-with-amazon-comprehend/), users can train layout-aware models to extract entities from documents.
+- Amazon Textract provides purpose-built APIs for some common document types like [invoices and receipts](https://docs.aws.amazon.com/textract/latest/dg/invoices-receipts.html) and [driving licenses and passports](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-identity.html).

+This sample demonstrates layout-aware entity recognition, similar to Amazon Comprehend trained with PDF document annotations.
+In general, users should consider fully-managed AI service options before selecting a more custom SageMaker-based solution like the one shown here.
+However, this sample may be interesting to users who want:

+- To process documents in languages not currently [supported](https://docs.aws.amazon.com/comprehend/latest/dg/supported-languages.html#supported-languages-feature) by Comprehend PDF/document entity recognition - or Amazon Textract Queries.
+- To customize the modelling tasks - for example for joint entity recognition + document classification, or question answering, or sequence-to-sequence generation.
+- To integrate new model architectures from research and open source.
+- To use the end-to-end pipeline already set up here for model training, deployment, and human review.

 ## Next Steps